The Gate to Prosperity

-The Torrance Chamber hosts an unprecedented seven free member programs each month to connect members with one another.
-These programs are designed to provide learning and networking opportunities.
-The Chamber also hosts its monthly Business at Noon event at Chamber member restaurants, and coordinates several large scale networking mixers each year.
+The Torrance Chamber proudly presents a variety of events and committees each month which are designed to provide members with meaningful opportunties for connection with one another.
+The Chamber also hosts its monthly Business at Noon/Breakfast event at Chamber member restaurants, and coordinates several large scale networking mixers each year.
 Additionally, the Chamber encourages member-to-member engagement through initiatives like the Restaurant Loyalty Program.

 Local educators learn about scheduling of event staff at the Torrance Marriott.

 The Chamber links members to the community.

-Through community events such as the Torrance Police Department Awards & Appreciation Luncheon and the Black History Celebration, and regional networking events with outside business groups (such as the Japanese Business Association and the Hong Kong Association of Southern California), the Chamber provides opportunities beyond the scope of the Chamber.
+Through community events such as the Torrance Police Department Awards & Appreciation Luncheon and the Women in Business Awards & Celebration event, and regional networking events with outside business groups (such as the Japanese Business Association and the Hong Kong Association of Southern California), the Chamber provides opportunities beyond the scope of the Chamber.